Knowing how to overclock a laptop processor allows you fine tune your laptop hardware components to give you maximum productivity and efficiency.

 - Memory tuning – reducing values in the memory adjustments can boost performance or lower memory clock tuning margin.
 Meanwhile higher values can enable higher memory clock speeds.

-Step by step guide on how to overclock an AMD processor
+Step by step to overclock an AMD processor

 From the advanced mode, the utility tool will give you full control over performance settings; that is clock frequency, clock multiplier, voltage plus memory timing.